TorchSim/torch-sim/README.md

 [zenodo]: https://zenodo.org/records/15127004

 <!-- help docs find start of prose in readme, DO NOT REMOVE -->
 torch-sim is a next-generation open-source atomistic simulation engine for the MLIP era.
 By rewriting the core primitives of atomistic simulation in Pytorch, it allows orders of magnitude acceleration of popular machine learning potentials.

 * Automatic batching and GPU memory management allowing significant simulation speedup
-* Support for MACE and Fairchem MLIP models
+* Support for MACE, Fairchem, and SevenNet MLIP models with easy extensability to more
 * Support for classical lennard jones, morse, and soft-sphere potentials
 * Molecular dynamics integration schemes like NVE, NVT Langevin, and NPT Langevin
 * Relaxation of atomic positions and cell with gradient descent and FIRE